 Qualifications

-To enter this industry, you'll usually need a relevant degree, in-depth knowledge of computer operating systems and at least two to four years of experience in a role related to information security.
+To enter this industry, you'll usually need a relevant degree, in-depth knowledge of computer operating systems and networks, and experience in a role related to information security.

 Useful degree subjects include: